MicrosoftDocs/visualstudio-docs/docs/debugger/just-my-code.md

 Starting in Visual Studio 2017 version 15.8, Just My Code for code stepping is also supported.
 This feature also requires use of the [/JMC (Just my code debugging)](/cpp/build/reference/jmc) compiler switch.
 The switch is enabled by default in C++ projects.
 For **Call Stack** window and call stack support in Just My Code, the /JMC switch isn't required.

 <a name="BKMK_CPP_User_and_non_user_code"></a>
-To be classified as user code, the PDB for the binary containing the user code must be loaded by the debugger (use the **Modules** window to check this).
+To be classified as user code, the PDB for the binary containing the user code must be loaded by the debugger (use the **Modules** window to check loading status).

 For call stack behavior, such as in the **Call Stack** window, Just My Code in C++ considers only these functions to be *non-user code*: